insin/nwb/docs/Configuration.md

 This file should export either a configuration object or a function which creates a configuration object when called.

-If a function is exported:

-* it will be called *after* nwb has ensured the appropriate `NODE_ENV` environment variable has been set for the command being run.
-* it will be passed an object containing the following properties:
+If a function is exported, it will be passed an object containing the following properties:

 * `command`: the name of the nwb command currently being executed.
-  * `webpack`: nwb's version of the `webpack` module (for use if you need to [add extra Webpack plugins](#) to the generated configuration).
+* `webpack`: nwb's version of the `webpack` module.

 ### Configuration Fields

-The object exported or returned by your nwb config can use the following fields:
+The configuration object created by your nwb config can use the following fields:

 * nwb Configuration
   * [`type`](#type-string-required-for-generic-build-commands)